utopyin/utopyin/README.md

 ### Probote

-Probote is a discord bot allowing its users to get access to Pronote (french official school software) on their servers.
+Probote is a Discord bot allowing its users to get access to Pronote (french official school software) from their Discord servers.
 The users can link their account to discord by using the website [pronote.fr](https://pronote.fr).

 ## About me